labgem/PPanGGOLiN/docs/user/practicalInformation.md

 First, you can specify the verbosity level with the `--verbose` option.
 With `0` will show only warnings and errors, `1` will add the information (default value), and if you encounter any problem you can use the debug level with value `2`.
-Then you can also remove the progress bars with the option `--disable_prog_bar` Finaly, you can also save PPanGGOLiN logs in a file by indicating its path with the option `--log`.
+Then you can also remove the progress bars with the option `--disable_prog_bar` Finally, you can also save PPanGGOLiN logs in a file by indicating its path with the option `--log`.

 ## Configuration file